ameyakonk/ENPM808X_Midterm_Manipulator_IKSolver/readme.md

 We have two dependancies for the software to function properly.

 - Eigen :  We use this package for all our kiematics calculations.
-- Matplotlib : It is used for simulating our Robot IK solver method.
+- Visual Kinematics(Matplotlib) : It is used for Showing our IK solver methods
+- Python 2.7 or 3.8